OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-17.md

 ## 2 Chronicles 17:3

-And the Lord was with Jehoshaphat because he followed the example of his father David’s earlier days and did not seek the Baals,
+The Lord was with Jehoshaphat because he followed the ways of his ancestor David in his earlier days and did not pursue the Baals,

 ---

 ## 2 Chronicles 17:4

-but sought the God of his father, followed His commandments, and did not act as Israel did.
+but sought the God of his father, adhered to His commandments, and did not behave as Israel did.

 ---

 ## 2 Chronicles 17:5

-So the Lord established the kingdom in his control, and all Judah gave tribute to Jehoshaphat, and he had great riches and honor.
+Thus, the Lord firmly established the kingdom under his rule, and all Judah brought gifts to Jehoshaphat, and he enjoyed great wealth and honour.

 ---